 Risk Factors of Gastrointestinal Infections

-The biggest risk during a gastrointestinal infection is dehydration.
-Because the vomiting and diarrhea are so unpleasant, it may be tempting to stop taking in liquids.
-It is critically important to stay hydrated, however, particularly for young children and infants.
-Fevers should also be monitored in children with these infections, as excessively high body temperature could lead to seizures.
+The biggest risk during a gastrointestinal infection is dehydration due to vomiting and diarrhea.
+It is critical to stay hydrated, especially for young children and infants.
+Fevers should also be monitored in children with these infections, as excessively high body temperatures can lead to seizures.

 Causes of Gastrointestinal Infections

 Through excellent hygiene, clean drinking water, and safe food preparation, most gastrointestinal infections can be avoided.
 Most infections occur through what is called the fecal-oral route, in which trace amounts of infected fecal particles are unintentionally consumed.
 Although this sounds impossible in a society with good sanitation, something as simple as poor hand washing habits after using the restroom can spread diseases to other people through door knobs, shared hand towels, or direct contact.
-If the recipient happens to touch their mouth or food, they may become infected.
-Certainly, infected food preparation areas (or food preparers) in restaurants are also a potential sources of illness.
+Certainly, infected food preparation areas (or food preparers) in restaurants are also potential sources of illness.

 There are also highly infectious viruses that can cause gastrointestinal infections, such as the Norovirus, which accounts for approximately 50% of foodborne illness outbreaks in the US and 90% of non-bacterial outbreaks around the world.
 It can be spread rapidly through person to person contact, particularly in enclosed communities, such as hospitals, prisons, dormitories, long-term care facilities, and cruise ships.
 Due to particular properties of the virus, it is not easily killed by soaps and detergents, but can be cleansed away with bleach.